top of page

 Dissertation project: Floristics in Arkansas: surveying and quantifying management impact of rare ecosystems, launching floristic quality assessment, and predicting rare plant distribution

 As as SUPERB Scholarship Program Biodiversity Scholar, Diana is interested in describing patterns of plant species richness and underlying reasons for community composition in the extremely rare saline barrens of the Mississippi Alluvial Plain in Arkansas.
-She now is a full-time state botanist at the Arkansas Natural Heritage Commission.
+She now is a botanist at NatureServe.

 Previous Graduate Students